postsharp/Metalama.Samples/examples/builder/builder-2/README.md

 [!metalama-file GenerateBuilderAttribute.cs marker="CreateBuilderConstructor"]

 The first part of the logic is unchanged: we add a parameter for each required property, including inherited ones.
 Then, when we have a base class, we call the base constructor.
-First, we set the `InitializerKind` of the new constructor to `Base`.
-Then, for each parameter of the base constructor, we find the corresponding parameter in the new constructor, and we call the `AddInitializerArgument` method to add an argument to the call to the `base()` constructor.
+First, we set the <xref:Metalama.Framework.Code.DeclarationBuilders.IConstructorBuilder.InitializerKind> of the new constructor to <xref:Metalama.Framework.Code.ConstructorInitializerKind.Base>.
+Then, for each parameter of the base constructor, we find the corresponding parameter in the new constructor, and we call the <xrefMMetalama.Framework.Code.DeclarationBuilders.IConstructorBuilder.AddInitializerArgument*> method to add an argument to the call to the `base()` constructor.
 If we don't find this parameter, we report an error.

 ## Step 6.
 Other changes